siko-lang/web/book/src/expressions.md

 ### continue

-The `continue` expression jumps out of the current `loop` body and loop's current value will be the value of the expression given as the argument of continue.
+The `continue` expression jumps out of the current `loop` body and the loop's current value will be the value of the expression given as the argument of continue.

 ```Siko